spkvfx/Intro-Web-Dev-Homework/project-2/readme.md

 Overall, the experience feels messy.
 I don't like HTML mostly because it's so flexible it becomes extremely easy to write bad code - and I really feel like this project is pretty bad, but I am not sure how to better organize things.
 I think using CSS more will help me stay organized.

-I think i really prefer the struct structure of programming languages.
+I think i really prefer the forced structure of programming languages.
 ### Screenshot

 ![screenshot](images/screenshot.png)